GlobalFishingWatch/auth-middleware/README.md

 checkFn: Async function to execute in each call to the endpoint.
 It's not required.

+### koa.request(ctx, options)

+Util function to do a request to a internal microservice.

+ctx: Koa Context obj.
+(Required)
+options: The same object that you use in the request-promise library.
+(Required)

 ## HTTP Errors

 ### errors.ForbiddenException - 403